-Dilaudid is a prescription drug approved by the Food and Drug Administration (FDA) to treat pain severe enough to require an opioid when other treatments are ineffective.
-Dilaudid may be referred to by its drug name, Hydromorphone.
+Dilaudid is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat pain severe enough to require an opioid when other treatments are ineffective.
+Dilaudid may be referred to by its drug name, hydromorphone.
 Hydromorphone is also sold under the brand name Exalgo.

 Dilaudid is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
 Dilaudid is believed to work by reducing the perception of pain.

 According to the National Institute on Drug Abuse, regular use of opioids - even as prescribed by a doctor - can lead to dependence.
 If misused, opioids can cause overdose and death.

 How do I take it?

 Prescribing information states that Dilaudid is taken every three to six hours.

 Dilaudid comes in tablet and oral liquid forms.